National Maritime Union: Mergers

 In 1988 the NMU agreed to merge with the Marine Engineers' Beneficial Association (MEBA) to form District 1, MEBA-NMU.
 The merger did not last.
 MEBA members charged that the merger referendum was rigged by MEBA president C. E. "Gene" DeFries.
 The accusations were serious enough that the United States Department of Justice began an investigation.
 Union members were even more outraged when they learned DeFries and five other union officers paid themselves more than $2 million in severance payments.
 During the course of their findings, a group of MEBA members (Led by Alex Shandrowsky, Jesse Calhoon, and Don Keefe) peacefully occupied MEBA's Headquarters in Washington, DC after DeFries refused to disclose information to union members.
 DeFries and others were later indicted for crimes relating to their manipulation of union elections and misuse of union offices.
 US versus DeFries (et al.) became the first successful criminal Racketeer Influenced and Corrupt Organizations Act (RICO) prosecution of the governing body of a labor organization, which resulted in the conviction of 18 officials of MEBA), for RICO, RICO conspiracy, embezzlement, extortion, and mail fraud.
 NMU disaffiliated from the Marine Engineers in 1993.

 Louis Parise was elected the newly independent union's president.

 In 1999 the NMU became an autonomous affiliate of the Seafarers International Union of North America, and in 2001 it fully merged with that union (now called "Seafarers International Union").

+The Industrial, Technical & Professional Employees Union (ITPE) had grown exponentially since its inception in 1967, largely under the leadership of Louis Parise.
+The union also had an aggressive and robust administrative and legislative team, headed by Talmadge Simpkins.
+Between 1979 and 1986, the ITPE grew from six thousand covered workers to fourteen thousand five hundred.
+The ITPE had also developed three multi-employer plans, including a comprehensive medical plan known as the ITPEU Health and Welfare Plan, a defined contribution pension plan, and the Annual Benefit Fund.
+The ITPE continued to grow and, through the efforts of ITPE officers, staff, and union counsel, Ned Phillips and Sidney H. Kalban, became one of the premier unions representing contracted workers on or in connection with the federal government and played a large role in shaping law and policy for labor unions representing employees under the Service Contract Act.

+The ITPE survived the merger of the NMU/SIU and continued as a local of MEBA until 2001, when it merged with the Office and Professional Employees International Union under then-president John F. Conley, who retired in 2013.
+Dennis R. Arrington assumed office that same year.
+The current president, John Brenton IV, was elected by acclamation in May 2025.
+As of 2025, the ITPE (now known as the ITPEU) represents 14,000 workers in 250 bargaining units across the country.